LogoLogo

 Modifying Your Workspace

-This quickstart guide uses simple examples to get you up and running quickly.
-But the DeltaStream workspace is customizable. if you begin using more extensive queries or a greater number of relations, you may find it more efficient to modify the size of your workspace panes, or even toggle on or off specific sections, to focus on the parts of the workspace that matter most at any given time.
+This quickstart guide used simple examples to get you up and running quickly.
+But the DeltaStream workspace is customizable.
+If you begin using more extensive queries or a greater number of objects, you may find it more efficient to modify the size of your workspace panes, or even toggle on or off specific sections, to focus on the parts of the workspace that matter most at any given time.
 You can:

 Now it’s time to declare a database and and write queries on the streaming data.
 Databases present a logical organization layer for your streaming data.
 They make it possible to provide access controls and governance across all your data.

-From the lefthand navigation, click Catalog () and then click +.
+From the lefthand navigation, click Databases ( ) and then click + Add Database.

-From the lefthand navigation, click , and towards the right click Add Schema.
+Click , click the database you want, and towards the right click + Add Namespace.

 Navigate to the main workspace by clicking .